evert/evert.github.com/_posts/2013/2013-05-10-escaping-in-vcards-and-icalendar.md

 Found mistakes?
 ---------------

-You can fork this post or easily make edits on Github.
+You can fork this post or easily [make edits of this post on Github][8].

 [1]: https://github.com/fruux/sabre-vobject
 [2]: http://www.imc.org/pdi/pdiproddev.html